rust-lang/rfcs/text/0000-rand-crate-redesign.md

 *   `Normal`, `LogNormal`
 *   `Gamma`, `ChiSquared`, `FisherF`, `StudentT`

 Currently these are only implemented for `f64`.
-Probably they could be extended to `f32` quite easily.
+They could be extended to `f32` but this might require adding some more lookup tables to the crate.

 Internally, `Exp(1)` and `N(0, 1)` (standard normal) fixed distributions are used; these could be exposed via new zero-size distribution structs.